terrazzoapp/terrazzo/www/src/pages/docs/tokens/index.md

 ## Custom types

-Any other `type` value will be treated as a custom type.
-It has no restrictions other than `type` and `value` being required. `value` may have any shape desired; it won’t be validated.

-⚠️ Note that custom types may break existing plugins; extensive use of custom types may require writing your own plugins.
+Any other **$type** will be treated as a custom type. **$value** may have any shape desired.
+But note that custom types will likely break existing plugins unless you configure them (the CSS and Sass plugins have a **transformer** option), or unless you write your own plugin for Cobalt (which is easier than some may think!).

 _Should a type be added?
-[Please open an issue!](https://github.com/drwpow/cobalt-ui/issues/new)_
+[Suggest it be added!](https://github.com/design-tokens/community-group)_

 ## Aliasing